richard-vh/iceberg-spark-hol/step-by-step-guides/Section 2: Demonstrating Iceberg Capabilities across the Data Lifecycle and Cloudera Product Stack.md

 ![alt text](../img/icebergdv12.png)

-Of course you can do so much more with Data Viz but this is just a short introduction.
+Of course you can do so much more with Data Viz, this is just a short introduction.

 ## :star: Well done - You've completed this section of the labs!